AndrewPlum/Pong/README.md

 https://github.com/AndrewPlum/Pong.git

-"Clone or Download" repository on GitHub.
-Decide if you want to download it as a ZIP file or clone the repository - downloading a ZIP file is easier for git beginners.
+From there, decide if you want to download the repository as a ZIP file or if you want to clone the repository - downloading a ZIP file is easier for git beginners.

 If you choose to download the ZIP file:
 1) From the Github repository webpage, click on the green "Code" drop-down button and click on download ZIP.